FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/application.rst

 .. important:: Please make sure that your SmartTool handle has been fixedly installed on the end of the robot and is correctly connected to the end of the robot, and that the force sensor has been fixedly installed on the end of the SmartTool handle and is correctly connected to the SmartTool handle.

-1)Configure the SmartTool handle (refer to NSR's SmartTool button function configuration);
+1) Configure the SmartTool handle (refer to NSR's SmartTool button function configuration);

-2)After the SmartTool handle button function configuration is completed, configure the manufacturer of the extended IO device as "FR", select the "Type", "Software Version" and "Hang Position" information, and click the "Configure" button;
+2) After the SmartTool handle button function configuration is completed, configure the manufacturer of the extended IO device as "FR", select the "Type", "Software Version" and "Hang Position" information, and click the "Configure" button;

 .. image:: application/030.png
    :width: 4in